SciRE-Solver: Accelerating Diffusion Models Sampling by Score-integrand Solver with Recursive Difference: Experiment Details

 \paragraph{\emph{Sigmoid}-type:} For a given starting time $t_T$ and ending time $t_0$ of the sampling, the time values at the intermediate endpoints $t_i$ of \emph{Sigmoid}-type time trajectory are obtained as follows: \begin{enumerate} \item ~$\text{trans}_T=-\log({\rm{NSR}}(t_T)), ~\text{trans}_0=-\log({\rm{NSR}}(t_0))$, \item ~$\text{central} = k\cdot\text{trans}_T+(1-k)\cdot\text{trans}_0$, \item ~$\text{shift}_T = \text{trans}_T -\text{central},~\text{shift}_0 = \text{trans}_0 -\text{central}$, \item ~$\text{scale} = \text{shift}_T + \text{shift}_0$, \item ~$\text{sigm}_T = sigmoid\left(\frac{\text{shift}_T}{\text{scale}}\right),~ \text{sigm}_0 = sigmoid\left(\frac{\text{shift}_0}{\text{scale}}\right)$, \item ~$\text{sigm}_i = \text{sigm}_T + i\cdot\frac{\text{sigm}_0-\text{sigm}_T}{N}$, \item ~$\text{trans}_i = \text{scale}\cdot logistic(\text{sigm}_i)+\text{central}$, \item ~$t_i={\rm{rNSR}}(e^{-\text{trans}_i})$, \end{enumerate} where $k$ is a hyperparameter that controls the flexibility of \emph{Sigmoid}-type time trajectory.

 Empirically, we suggest using the \emph{NSR}-type time trajectory.
 However, when NFE is less than or equal to $15$, it is recommended to try using the \emph{Sigmoid}-type time trajectory.
-The generation quality measured by FID of \emph{NSR}-type time trajectory and \emph{Sigmoid}-type time trajectory are shown in Tab. (\ref{tab:snrtrajectory}) and Tab. (\ref{tab:snrtrajectorycontious}), respectively.
-Besides, we also demonstrate the efficiency of our proposed algorithms by using conventional time-quadratic trajectory in Tab. (\ref{tab:timequadratictra}).
+The generation quality measured by FID of \emph{NSR}-type time trajectory and \emph{Sigmoid}-type time trajectory are shown in Table (\ref{tab:snrtrajectory}) and Table (\ref{tab:snrtrajectorycontious}), respectively.
+Besides, we also demonstrate the efficiency of our proposed algorithms by using conventional time-quadratic trajectory in Table (\ref{tab:timequadratictra}).
 In these experimental results, \emph{NSR}-type time trajectory is better than time-quadratic trajectory.